Steve Parks, University of Virginia

-The Writing and Working for Change series began during the 100th anniversary celebrations of NCTE.
-It was designed to recognize the collective work of teachers of English, Writing, Composition, and Rhetoric to work within and across diverse identities to ensure the field recognize and respect language, educational, political, and social rights of all students, teachers, and community members.
+THE WORKING AND WRITING FOR CHANGE series began during the 100th anniversary celebrations of NCTE.
+It was designed to recognize the collective work of teachers of English, writing, composition, and rhetoric to work within and across diverse identities to ensure the field recognizes and respect slanguage, educational, political, and social rights of all students, teachers, and community members.
 While initially solely focused on the work of NCTE/CCCC Special Interest Groups and Caucuses, the series now includes texts written by individuals in partnership with other communities struggling for social recognition and justice.

-- History of the Black Caucus National Council Teachers of English by Marianna White Davis
+- History of the Black Caucus National Council Teachers of English by Marianna White Davis.
+Download the free PDF.

 - Listening to Our Elders: Working and Writing for Social Change by Samantha Blackmon, Cristina Kirklighter, and Steve Parks

-- Building a Community, Having a Home: A History of the Conference on College Composition and Communication edited by Jennifer Sano-Franchini, Terese Guinsatao Monberg, K. Hyoejin Yoon
+- Building a Community, Having a Home: A History of the Conference on College Composition and Communication Asian/Asian American Caucus edited by Jennifer Sano-Franchini, Terese Guinsatao Monberg, K. Hyoejin Yoon

 - Other People's English: Code-Meshing, Code-Switching, and African American Literacy by Vershawn Ashanti Young, Rusty Barrett, Y’Shanda Young-Rivera, and Kim Brian Lovejoy